ZouZeKun/Augmented-Attention-Gated-Graph-Neural-Network/README.md

 # Attention-Augmented Gated Graph Neural Network
 ## Project Overview
-This repository contains the official implementation of the paper:
+This repository contains the official implementation of the paper: ***"Explainable Graph Neural Network for Real-time Demand States Forecasting in Water Distribution System."***
-***"Explainable Graph Neural Network for Real-time Demand States Forecasting in Water Distribution System."***
+**Out of respect for others’ intellectual property, the code reproduced from others(Zhou et al., 2022)(Li et al., 2024) in this article will not be disclosed.**

 ***
 ## Package Requirements